microsoft/typespec/docs/libraries/openapi3/openapi.md

 ### Operation ID

-The operation ID can be explicitly defined using the [(OpenAPI) `@operationId` decorator][openapi-operationid-decorator].
+The operation ID can be explicitly defined using the (OpenAPI) `@operationId` decorator.
 If not explicitly defined, the operation ID is simply the operation name, prefixed with "<interface*name>*" when the operation is within an interface.

-[openapi-operationid-decorator]: ../../standard-library/built-in-decorators.md#@operationId

 ### Parameters and Request Body